 In reviewing this Strategic Goal, it became apparent that the co-ordination of the water supply to ensure integrated and co-ordinated service delivery of services, a co-ordinated Provincial institutional approach as well as a co-ordinated delivery programme is required.
 This to be achieved, by ensuring that the Provincial Spatial Economic Development Plan, be the departure point for integration.
-It has been recognised that an Integrated Joint Provincial Forum (Capital Investment Forum) co-ordinated by the Department of Human Settlement, include COGTA as well as DWAS and other built environment Departments.
+It has been recognised that an Integrated Joint Provincial Forum (Capital Investment Forum) co-ordinated by the Department of Human Settlement, include COGTA as well as Department of Water and Sanitation (DWS) and other built environment Departments.
 In this way, the delivery of government services, human settlements (housing and water, electricity and other services) will be co-ordinated at this Joint Provincial Department Forum.
 In other words housing delivery can either be accelerated in areas were current water supply is available, while water services plans are developed for future housing projects.
 Similar process would be followed for identified economic growth area in terms of the PSEDP.

-Similarly, in order to sustain our water supply, WSA need to ensure that they have developed Water Conservation and Demand Management Programmes (WCDMP).
+Similarly, in order to sustain our water supply, WSA need to ensure that they have developed Water Conservation and Demand Management Programmes (WC/WDM).
 These should also have a funding model that speaks to the operational and maintenance of water infrastructure.
+In regards to progress on this particular issue, 13 of the 14 WSAs in KZN now have their own 5 year WC/WDM Master Plan.

 The Province is relatively water rich compared with the rest of the country.
 KwaZulu-Natal has good rainfall in most parts of the Province.
 Many of the major rivers have their source in the Drakensberg Mountains.
 The urban areas are therefore well serviced with high quality water.
 South Africa is one of the few countries in the world where the Municipal tap water is perfectly safe to drink.
 Water supply for urban use is sourced from a network of storage dams strategically located around the Province.
-The provincial water utility companies are Umgeni Water and UMhlathuze Water.
+The provincial water utility companies are Umgeni Water and Mhlathuze Water.
 South Africa subscribes to world-class environmental management protocols and local authorities enforce these.